mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In research which addresses participant agency, Gutiérrez et al. [@gutierrez_youth_2019-1] incorporate broader cultural factors including issues of participant identity and movement of practices between learning settings.
 While these concepts build on the foundation of 3GAT in terms of conceptions of interacting activity systems [@engestrom_development_1996], they include concepts distinct from those explored in the Helsinki schools form of formative intervention Change Labs.
 This section explores the findings of previous chapters using three of these concepts of that or third spaces, idiocultures and repertoires of practice.
 Specifically positioning the idioculture of the game making program as a sum of emerging repertoires of practice of participants and practitioners happening in a third space.

-This section will contend that relational agency is the closest fit to match the development of these three elements but will compexify this via comparative analysis with transformational agency in the final section.
+This section contends that relational agency is the closest fit to match the development of these three elements but will complexify this via comparative analysis with transformational agency in the final section.

 <!-- While this framings includes concepts already explored in sociocultural field including CoP, CoL,  -->